Phallic Chariot Vase / Cup

 Production

-This replica Roman pot has been hand made in Northumberland by Potted History, based on an original artefact.
-It has been fired to a temperature of between 800 & 1000 Centigrade, to emulate the same techniques that the original potters would have employed nearly two thousand years ago.
-This process often results in variations of the surface colour and texture, as is common with the original Roman Pottery.
-As each pot varies ever so slightly, you many not receive the exact cup in the images.
-You can be sure that due to the variations caused by the firing and hand-making process, your pot will be a one of a kind.
+This replica Roman beaker has been handmade in Northumberland by Potted History, based on an original artefact.
+It has been fired between 800°C and 1000°C to replicate the same techniques used by Roman potters nearly two thousand years ago.
+This process naturally creates variations in surface colour and texture, as seen in the originals, making each piece completely unique.
+Because of this, you may not receive the exact beaker pictured, but your piece will be one of a kind.

 Postage

-All items are sent using a second class postal service, if you wish to have an item sent first class please contact me for a quote.
-Many Thanks
+All items are sent using a second-class postal service.
+If you would prefer first-class shipping, please contact us for a quote.
+Many thanks

 SHIPPING